-Specific areas sensitive for potentially significant historical remains exist between West 40th and West 46th Streets.
-Only nineteenth century piers, which could be considered potentially sensitive, actually stood in the route of Marginal Street.
+Few areas sensitive for potentially significant historical remains exist between West 46th and West 59th Streets.
 Resources were identified from cartographic sources, while additional information was gathered at the City's Buildings Department and Block and Lot Division, and from secondary sources.
 To help clarify the positions of identified resources in the following discussion, resources are described in relation to the nearest east-west running cross street.
 Going from south to north the following resources have been identified.